 We focus on supply-side variables in line with the theoretical predictions of the model.
 First, we assess whether the probability of a loan being rejected is invariant to the applicant's income rank interacted with regional inequality.
 Second, we consider whether the probability of the loan being "high-interest" (conditional on a loan application being approved) varies with inequality and the applicant's rank.
-Both of these can be interpreted as directly capturing credit supply factors, namely whether banks use local inequality to make inferences about applicants' underlying types when one conditions on other observable characteristics of the applicant such as the loan-to-income ratio in the application.
-If banks use an applicant's position in the income distribution to help make inferences about their underlying default risk, as suggested by the model, then one would expect banks to reject otherwise similar applications by high-income applicants less frequently in high-inequality regions than in low-inequality regions, or equivalently to reject otherwise similar applications by low-income applicants more frequently in high-inequality regions than in low-inequality regions.
+15 Both of these can be interpreted as directly capturing credit supply factors, namely whether banks use local inequality to make inferences about applicants' underlying types when one conditions on other observable characteristics of the applicant such as the loan-to-income ratio in the application.
+If banks use an applicant's position in the income distribution to help make inferences about their underlying default risk, as suggested by the model, then one would expect banks to reject otherwise similar applications by low-income applicants more frequently in high-inequality regions than in low-inequality regions.
 By the same logic, we should observe low-income applicants being charged higher interest rates on their loans more frequently in high-inequality regions than in low-inequality regions.

-&lt;sup>15 The HMDA reporting guidelines require lenders to report the spread between the Treasury yield and the mortgage interest rate if the spread is greater than three percentage points for first-lien loans or five percentage points for subordinate-lien loan.
+15 The HMDA reporting guidelines require lenders to report the spread between the Treasury yield and the mortgage interest rate if the spread is greater than three percentage points for first-lien loans or five percentage points for subordinate-lien loan.

 We test these predictions in a framework very similar to that used in the CCP data.
-For a given outcome, we estimate the following regression

-$Outcome{ict} = \alpha Rank{ict} + \gamma Rank{ict} Inequality{c,2001} + \beta Z{ict} + \lambda_c + error,$ (6) where $Rank{ict}$ is the percentile rank of applicant i's income within the pool of applicants in area c in year t.
-17 The inequality measure and the income distribution are defined at the county level.
-The explanatory variables in vector $Z{ict}$ include indicators for whether or not the loan is for an owner-occupied property, several race categories and gender, as well as interactions of the applicant's income rank with the share of applicants in the county who are nonwhite.
-We also control for the loan-to-income ratio in the application.
-While we estimate these models with county fixed effects $\lambda_c$ , the results are very similar if we use state fixed effects (Appendix Table A6).
+For a given outcome, we estimate the following regression16 where Rank{ict} is the percentile rank of applicant i's income within the pool of applicants in area c in year t^{17} The inequality measure and the income distribution are defined at the county level.
+The explanatory variables in vector Z{ict} include indicators for whether or not the loan is for an owner-occupied property, several race categories and gender, as well as interactions of the applicant's income rank with the share of applicants in the county who are nonwhite.18 We also control for the loan-to-income ratio in the application.
+While we estimate these models with county fixed effects λ_c , the results are very similar if we use state fixed effects (Appendix Table A6).
 We restrict the analysis to loans for home purchases, applications where the loan-to-income ratio is at most eight and not less than one, loans where the reporter was explicitly making the origination decision (i.e. the loan was not purchased), and where the loan did not fail because of incompleteness or because it was not pre-approved.
 Notice that we retain in the sample loans that are not denied but also not originated.
 Excluding these does not change our results.
-As before, we are interested in the sign of the interaction term between income rank and inequality, $\gamma$ .
+As before, we are interested in the sign of the interaction term between income rank and inequality, γ .
 All standard errors are clustered at the county level.
 The regressions are estimated separately for each year, 2001 - 2011.
 We use the log of the 90/10 income ratio derived from the income imputed in the CCP data in 2001 as the measure of inequality, but the results are essentially the same using the Gini coefficient derived from the Census data.